Sviatopolk I of Kiev: Biography according to foreign sources

 During the last century, the traditional account of Sviatopolk's career has been somewhat modified.
 It has been argued that it was Boris who succeeded Vladimir in Kiev, while Sviatopolk was still in prison.
 One Norse saga called Eymund's saga (a part of Yngvars saga víðförla), with remarkable details, puts on Yaroslav the blame of his brother Burizlaf's murder.
-This Burizlaf, however, may be Sviatopolk (whose troops were commanded by the Polish king Bolesław; the latter name is also rendered as Burizlaf in some sagas) as well as Boris.
+This Burizlaf, however, may be Sviatopolk (whose troops were commanded by the Polish duke Bolesław; the latter name is also rendered as Burizlaf in some sagas) as well as Boris.

 Therefore, it has been suggested that Sviatopolk ascended the throne after Boris's assassination and tried to fend off Yaroslav's attacks as well as to punish his agents guilty of Boris's murder.
 The chronicle of Thietmar of Merseburg, who died in 1018, could have been regarded as the only contemporary and unbiased account of events, save that Thietmar's data may have been supplied by Sviatopolk himself during his brief exile at the Polish court.
 Unfortunately it can be interpreted ambiguously as far as the question of Sviatopolk's guilt is concerned.
 One place in his chronicle can be interpreted as Sviatopolk escaping from Kiev to Poland immediately after his father's death.

 But Thietmar states that Bolesław supported his son-in-law against Yaroslav in 1017, which is the date, according to the Primary Chronicle, of Sviatopolk's first defeat by Yaroslav.
 Preparing a campaign against Kiev, Bolesław abruptly stopped a successful war against the German Emperor Henry II.
-So, it is unlikely that Sviatopolk had been present at his court since 1015, which is often supposed by the historians who consider Yaroslav guilty of Boris and Gleb's murders.
+So, it is unlikely that Sviatopolk had been present at his court since 1015, which is often supposed by the historians who consider Sviatopolk guilty of Boris and Gleb's murders.

 Archeological record

-The I-S2077 subclade of Y-DNA haplogroup I-Z63 was sampled on an elite warrior buried in Bodzia (Poland) in a rich burial from ca. 1010-1020 AD.
+The I-S2077 subclade of Y-DNA haplogroup I-Z63 was sampled on an elite warrior buried in Bodzia Cemetery in a rich burial from ca. 1010-1020 AD.
 All artefacts there indicate a strong relation to the Kievan Rus' ruling elite, so this man who probably succumbed to combat wounds, was closely related to Sviatopolk.
 The cemetery in Bodzia is exceptional in terms of Scandinavian and Kievan Rus' links.
 The Bodzia man (sample VK157, or burial E864/I) was not a simple warrior from the princely retinue, but he belonged to the princely family himself.

 His burial is the richest one in the whole cemetery, and strontium analysis of his tooth enamel shows he was not local.
 It is assumed that he came to Poland with Sviatopolk, and met a violent death in combat.
-This corresponds to the events of 1018 AD when Sviatopolk himself disappeared after having retreated from Kiev to Poland.
-It cannot be excluded that the Bodzia man was Sviatopolk himself.
+This corresponds to the events of 1018 AD when Sviatopolk disappeared after having retreated from Kiev to Poland.
+It cannot be excluded that the Bodzia man was Sviatopolk.